straw-hat-team/adr/src/adrs/4761776210/README.md

 6. Queries ("what is in this place?") are read-model projections over resource pointers.
 Membership is relation tuples in the authorization system, not tree data.
-7. Moves are human-only tree events.
+7. Moves are human-only tree operations.
 Inherited stances are positional and re-evaluate from the new position; ids are stable, so references never break.
 Tree invariants (parent exists, no cycles, depth cap of 10) are enforced by the tree's command handler at the point of change.